In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 Thanks!

 Thanks, Rick.
-For the location page of the main office, I assume you need to create separate markup, just like for all other location pages (without the “department” attribute).
+For the location page of the main office, I assume you need to create separate markup, just like for all other location pages.
+However, in the homepage markup, I would indicate a specific URL of the main location (not the homepage URL).
+Hope this helps.

 This is very helpful, Andrew.